 Memory Card Holder

 After a photography trip or a successful client shoot, my memory cards become one of the most valuable things I own until I can get them home and back them up using my 3-2-1 backup strategy.
-Photography expeditions can cost thousands of dollars, and clients are also paying huge amounts of money.
-Losing my memory cards would be a disaster, so sticking an AirTag into the pocket of my Think Tank memory card wallet was the very first thing I did.
+Photography expeditions can cost thousands of dollars, and clients also pay massive amounts.
+Losing my memory cards would be a disaster, so sticking an AirTag into my memory card wallet only makes sense.
+To make this easier, Gura Gear created the Tembo Memory Card Wallet.
+It’s my favorite card holder because it has a dedicated AirTag pocket and room for other items like batteries and an Arca plate tool.
+Get yours here.

 As I mentioned earlier, another interesting option with the AirTags is the warning you receive when you leave an item in an unknown location.
 I can see myself using this option with my SD card case.
 Once that memory card wallet leaves my home or office “safe” locations, there should be no reason for me to leave it in any other location.

 I have placed an AirTag into all my usual camera bags.
 These bags are large enough that it would be difficult to lose them accidentally.
 I hope that they might help me get my gear back quicker if I was ever unlucky enough to have the bag stolen, or even worse, my car stolen containing my bags.
-For $29, I feel it’s worth it to try and keep $20,000 worth of gear a little safer.
+For $29, it’s worth trying to keep $20,000 worth of gear a little safer.

-It isn’t as easy to hide the AirTags in my photo gear Pelican cases, but using Pelican’s own adhesive black AirTag holders, I was able to stick them into the base of the case beneath the padded camera insert.
+I’m particularly fond of the Shimoda Action X and Gura Gear Kiboko City camera bags as they have well-hidden, dedicated AirTag pockets.
+It isn’t as easy to hide the AirTags in my photo gear Pelican cases.
+Still, using Pelican’s own adhesive black AirTag holders, I can able to stick them into the base of the case beneath the padded camera insert.

 IMPORTANT: I am not advocating AirTags as an alternative to photographic equipment insurance.
 You should also have insurance if you carry enough photo gear to consider using AirTags for this purpose.
 Period.
 Don’t be another person who gets their bag stolen with no insurance and has to rely on the kindness of strangers through a crowd-funding platform.